mbleron/ExcelGen/README.md

 `p_showGridLines`|Hide or show grid lines on the sheet.
 Default is `true` (show).|No `p_showRowColHeaders`|Hide or show row and column headers on the sheet.
-Default is `true` (show).|No `p_defaultRowHeight`|Default row height on this sheet, in points.|No
+Default is `true` (show).|No `p_defaultRowHeight`|Default row height on this sheet, in points.|No `p_background`|Sheet background image, as a BLOB.
+Supported formats are PNG, JPEG and GIF.|No

 ---
 ### setTableProperties procedure